DMilmont/RedditStockPredictions/literature_survey.md

 Wisdom of Crowds: The Value of Stock Opinions Transmitted Through Social Media https://www.hedgechatter.com/wp-content/uploads/2014/09/wisdom-of-crowds.pdf

+Social media has become a popular venue for individuals to share the results of their own analysis on financial securities.
+This paper investigates the extent to which investor opinions transmitted through social media predict future stock returns and earnings surprises.
+By utilizing a social media outlet to examine the value relevance of peer opinions, our study is perhaps most closely related to those of Tumarkin and Whitelaw (2001), Antweiler and Frank (2004) and Das and Chen (2007), who examine how conversations on Internet message boards associate with stock returns.
+Tumarkin and Whitelaw (2001) detect no association; Das and Chen (2007) find “no strong relationship from sentiment to stock prices on average across the individual stocks” (page 1385); and Antweiler and Frank (2004) find a statistically significant, yet economically meaningless, association.
+Together, the results presented in these studies suggest that social media outlets cannot predict stock returns.
+In sharp contrast, the pattern documented here is both statistically significant and economically meaningful.

 @article{chen2014wisdom,
   title={Wisdom of crowds: The value of stock opinions transmitted through social media}, author={Chen, Hailiang and De, Prabuddha and Hu, Yu Jeffrey and Hwang, Byoung-Hyoun},